-- a. encourage the retention and restoration of native forest cover as important habitat, especially long-leaf pine forest and upland hardwood forest; - b. maintain specimen tree standards for retention of large native trees on development sites including providing for flexibility in site layout to retain trees and forest stands; - c. encourage the retention of multiple tree generations in locations on a development site where they can reasonably provide open space; - d. adopt landscaping practices for public roadways that provide for native street trees in order to promote high-quality public e. maintain a Canopy Road Ordinance that protects canopy trees along scenic canopy road corridors.
+- encourage the retention and restoration of native forest cover as important habitat, especially long-leaf pine forest and upland hardwood forest; - b. maintain specimen tree standards for retention of large native trees on development sites including providing for flexibility in site layout to retain trees and forest stands; - c. encourage the retention of multiple tree generations in locations on a development site where they can reasonably

+- provide open space, in order to maintain diversity, resistance to disease and effects of aging and die-off; - d. adopt landscaping practices for public roadways that provide for native street trees in order to promote high-quality public spaces; - e. maintain a Canopy Road Ordinance that protects canopy trees along scenic canopy road corridors as further outlined in the Transportation Element (Chapter 5) of this Plan.
-GOAL 10.05 - Cultural Resources

-Hernando County recognizes its rich archeological, historical and cultural history and shall identify and protect these resources to the greatest extent possible.
+GOAL 10.05 - Historical and Archaeological Cultural Resources Hernando County recognizes its rich archeological, historical and cultural history and shall identify and protect conserve and restore these resources to the greatest extent possible.

 [F.S.
 163.3177(6)(a)3.f. and (6)(g)9.]